Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-As well as matching agaisnt primitve datatypes, aggregate types can be matched
+As well as matching against primitive datatypes, aggregate types can be matched
-agaisnt, using the same syntax as their corresponding expression syntax:
+against, using the same syntax as their corresponding expression syntax:

 ```rust
 fn add_pair(p: (Int, Int)) -> Int {